AgathePuissant/tuto_SimCLR/TUTORIAL.md

 SimCLR creates multiple augmented versions of each image.
 2 views is the minimum and most common setting.
 More views produce richer training but slow things down.

 **NT-Xent temperature**
 A hyperparameter of the loss function.
-The default `0.5` is standard.
 A lower value (e.g. 0.1) makes the model more strict in its comparisons.

 #### k-NN evaluation at checkpoints